haozhuqian/summer-of-algorithms/README.md

 # summer-of-algorithms
-As Hao Zhugan and Zhang Shuai bet learning witness
+As Hao Zhugan and OhtoAi1024 bet learning witness